AwsSG/MS1/README.md

 -   The rounded edges of the cards and the footer shows a bit of distorsion on not standard screen sizes.
 -   On some very small screen sizes (Galaxy Fold), the tags under the main name header wraps to a second line.
 Which is not intended.
 -   On some not standard screen sizes, some items in the personal info card overflows outside its box to the right.
 Which is not intended.
+-   On very big screen sizes, the footer will be stuck right below the content instead of the bottom of the screen.

 ## Deployment